antoineneff/angular-tvshows/README.md

 ### Install Dependencies

 In this project, I'm using Gulp to handle my SASS files and Angular framework.
-All you have to do is download these dependencies to make this work.
+All you have to do is download the dependencies to make this work.
 To do so, you just have to run :

 ```